mrbende/RNAprep/README.md

 **4. RSEM calculate expression**

 Before calculating expression, it is important to verify that the input files are valid because we used an alternate aligner (RSEM defaults to Bowtie aligner, this process uses STAR).
-RSEM requires that the two mates of any paired-end alignements be adjacent.
+RSEM requires that the two mates of any paired-end alignments be adjacent.
 To check this, run the following:
 ```
 /path/to/RSEM/rsem-sam-validator DESIRED_FILE_PREFIXAligned.toTranscriptome.out.bam
 ```